-- (11) These procedures do not apply to animal welfare complaints for animals not used for scientific purposes. - (12) Where research misconduct, as described in the Australian Code for the Responsible Conduct of Research, 2018, is a possibility, the matter will be referred to the Deputy Vice-Chancellor Research and Innovation (or relevant organisational head for external AEC users) and handled in accordance with the Responsible Conduct of Research Procedure.
+- (11) These procedures do not apply to animal welfare complaints for animals not used for scientific purposes. - (12) Where research misconduct, as described in the Australian Code for the Responsible Conduct of Research, 2018, is a possibility for University projects, the matter will handled in accordance with the Responsible Conduct of Research Policy and Responsible Conduct of Research Procedure.